 The network is a group of people brought together by their common interest in

 holistic medicine.
 They believe that a true state of good health can only come

 about when there is a balance between the physical, psychological, and spiritual

 Each network teacher has had a minimum of three years of practical experience

-using the Esoteric Healing principles followed by two to three years in a
+using the Energy Healing principles followed by two to three years in a

 teacher-training program.
 The teachers meet yearly throughout the world to

 develop, discuss and coordinate their work.
 Worldwide there are over sixty